Lighthouse Academic Excellence Program

 A contribution fee of $250.00, in addition to the Student Resource Scheme, is payable upon acceptance into the program.
 The additional Lighthouse contribution fee is payable in each subsequent year that the student is part of the program.
 This contribution fee covers the costs of competition entries, additional excursions, additional testing, and extension projects.
 Successful students are also issued with a program badge that they are able to wear on their school uniform.

 It is a condition of entry into the Lighthouse program that students participate in three ICAS Tests (Maths, English and Science) per year.
 Fees for these tests are covered in your contribution fee.
-It is also expected that students will be involved in additional co-curricula activities, for example: Instrumental Music; School Musical; Debating; Maths Tournaments; Student Council; Optiminds etc.

 Please note that unfortunately we are not able to accept credit card details over the phone.